casaub0n/casaub0n/packages/eslint-config/astro/README.md

 This is a example eslint config.

-Use `tsconfigRootDir` and `tsconfigFileName` to point tsconfig.json location.
+Use `tsConfigurationRootDirectory` and `tsconfigFileName` to point tsconfig.json location.

 ```js
 import { defineConfig } from "eslint/config";